 We all know the cliches: Millennials love oat milk lattes, texting, and mid-century modern furniture.
 And, increasingly, they also love buying houses—recent studies suggest that those between the age of 22 and 39 make up about 38% of the home buying population in the US.

-So welcome to How We Got Here, a series that takes you along on the millennial home buying journey.
+So welcome to How We Got Here, a series that takes you along on the millennial home buying journey from Lemonade renter to homeowner.
 Ever wonder how people save up to afford their own places?
 Want to learn from the mistakes they made along the way?
 Or are you just interested in peeking inside an interesting stranger’s home?
 We’ve got you covered.

 Names: Panar, 30, and Pablo, 32